Eliminate the pressure and time commitment associated with painting your models by letting us do it for you!

 A few minor painting errors may be discernible under scrutiny.

 You can also pick any one Effect or Embellishment, listed below!

-Gold is our Pro-Painted standard.
+Gold is a High Quality level.
 It is intended for special characters, RPG parties, centerpiece models and upscale collections.

 As with figures painted at lower levels, the figure is primed and base coated by airbrush.
 We then layer the figure with as many layers as practical with the airbrush, creating rich highlights and deep pockets of shadow.
 Fine details are picked out, such as belt buckles, buttons, and the like.
 Edging/lining is applied to prominent areas and is sometimes used to create texture.
 Practical effects, such as Object Source Lighting and Weathering/Battle Damage are applied as requested by the client.
 Eyes are picked out in white with black irises.

 Painting errors will be very rare and only discernible under intense scrutiny.
 Figures painted to this level appeal to clients that want their models to stand out on the tabletop and it should be immediately evident these models were painted by an experienced painter.